robert-kisteleki/goat/README.md

 goatcli provides a CLI to interact with [RIPE Atlas](https://atlas.ripe.net/) [APIs](https://atlas.ripe.net/api/v2/) using [Golang](https://go.dev/).
 It uses the [goatapi](https://github.com/robert-kisteleki/goatapi/) under the hood.
 It is similar to [Magellan](https://github.com/RIPE-NCC/ripe-atlas-tools).

 It supports:
-* finding probes
-* finding anchors
-* finding measurements
+* finding probes, anchors and measurements
 * scheduling new measurements and immediately show its results
 * stopping existing measurements
 * modify participants of an existing measurement (add/remove probes)